Best Fishing Spots in Miami by Boat w/ GPS Coordinates

 2. Blackpoint Marina

-Located near Biscayne National Park, this marina has a jetty which extends 1.5 miles into the bay, surrounded by snook, barracuda, red drum, bonefish, and tarpon, among many other saltwater species.
+Another great fishing spot in Miami-Dade, this one is located near Biscayne National Park.
+This marina has a jetty which extends 1.5 miles into the bay, surrounded by snook, barracuda, red drum, bonefish, and tarpon, among many other saltwater species.
 The bay is flanked by immense forests and amazing wildlife, but beneath the waves, there is a ton of great sea life just waiting to be caught.

 When done, check out the Black Point Ocean Grill, and if you do, start off with the fried calamari!